 Increasing the proportion of women in leadership is critical to our success.

 Although a diverse and inclusive workplace is core to our beliefs, we recognise that women continue to be underrepresented in our executive and senior management levels.
 We're therefore focused on increasing the number of women who join Swiss Re at all levels, ensuring diverse candidate slates as well as diverse selection panels.
 Also, our Group Executive Committee (Group EC) members closely monitor talent flows in their businesses and regions to ensure that all talent has opportunities to thrive.

 Below are some of the steps we're taking to increase women's representation.

 Gender promotion ratio

 The 'Gender Promotion Ratio', or the proportion of women who are promoted into middle or senior management in a given year is a key internal performance metric for each Group EC member.
 We've exceeded our target in the recent years, which has helped us to move the needle.

 Swiss Re is committed to ensuring equal pay for equal work and complies with all legal obligations associated with pay equity.
 We have a non-discriminatory approach to determining pay at all levels.
 Every year we review individual pay levels with an eye to maintaining internal pay equity and pay for performance.

-Yet we still see a 'gender pay gap': if you compare the average pay of men and women in Swiss Re, driven by the proportion of men at higher pay levels exceeds the proportion of women.
-Increasing female representation at the most senior levels of our company would raise women's average pay and thereby eradicate this relative gender pay gap.
+When we compare the average pay of all men and all women at Swiss Re and ignore characteristics such as location, role and experience level, we see a "relative gender pay gap".
+This gap is driven by the higher proportion of men than women in executive/senior management positions.
+Increasing female representation at the most senior levels of our company will raise women’s average pay and thereby eradicate the relative gender pay gap.